Nina Katchadourian: Museum interventions

-In 2015, the Museum of Modern Art invited Katchadourian to produce a work under its Artists Experiment program, in which contemporary artists create or perform pieces reflecting upon or utilizing museum resources.
-Having noticed the immense quantity of dust which collected in various locations around the museum's architecture and on artworks within its collection, Katchadourian produced a series of audio segments for the museum's existing audio guide program which toured visitors through a series of stops where dust commonly collected, and featured interviews with various MoMA staff on their methodologies and experiences dealing with dust in the museum.
+In 2015, the Museum of Modern Art invited Katchadourian to produce a work under its ‘’Artists Experiment’’ program, in which contemporary artists create or perform pieces reflecting upon or utilizing museum resources.
+Having noticed the immense quantity of dust which collected in various locations around the museum’s architecture and on artworks within its collection, Katchadourian produced a series of audio segments for the museum’s existing audio guide program which toured visitors through a series of stops where dust commonly collected, and featured interviews with various MoMA staff on their methodologies and experiences dealing with dust in the museum.
 The audio tour became available in October 2016, and was scheduled to run through April 2017.

-From November 2025 until March 2026, Katchadourian's Fake Plants series will be part of a museum intervention at The Hyde Collection in Glens Falls, NY.
-Her sculptures of imaginary flora made from cast-off materials will be integrated with The Hyde's historic collection of work by Botticelli, Rembrandt, Titian, and other Old Masters.
+In late 2025/early 2026, Katchadourian’s ‘’Fake Plants’’ series were part of a museum intervention at The Hyde Collection in Glens Falls, NY.
+Her sculptures of imaginary flora made from cast-off materials, along with two of her famous ‘’Lavatory Self-Portraits in the Flemish Style’’, were integrated with The Hyde’s historic collection of work by Botticelli, Rembrandt, Titian, and other Old Masters.